Kent-Naks/SA.-Phase-4-Code-Challenge-Late-Show/README.md

 Step 6: Frontend Routes and Authentication
-       - Add routing structure with protected routes
+       - Inluded routing structure with protected routes
-       -
+       - Added login and registration pages with form handling